sm2302-aug23/grp-r-lets_git_it/README.md

   return(collatz_seq)
 }

+# Creating an empty tibble to store results
 collatz_df <- tibble(start = integer(), seq = list(), length = numeric(),
                      parity = character(), max_val = numeric())

+# Using for loop to generate the sequences for integers from 1 to 10,000
 for (i in 1:10000) {
   collatz_seq <- gen_collatz(i)
   collatz_df <- add_row(collatz_df, start = i, seq = list(collatz_seq),